Promoter, fighter, actor – Tarik Solak

 Having organized several events in 90s and 2000s, Tarik became the biggest promoter in Oceania region as well as being a worldwide promoter organizing tournaments with big names around the globe.
 The shows feature lightly dressed dancers, and superfighters from various parts of the world (even Mongolia or Senegal.)
 He has negotiated the broadcasting rights with heavy-weight TV channels, such as Pay TV and Fox sport.

 Tarik Solak is not only a businessman; sharing his passion with others is what he really wants.
-In 2006, Tarik Solak moved to Turkey to shoot a TV-Series with Turkish cinema legend Osman Sinav who has directed legendary TV Series such as Deli Yurek, Kurtlar Vadisi etc. The new show’s name was “Pusat” (meaning “Armor” in Turkish) featuring Turkish-German actor Haluk Piyes as a young boxer from the traditional Anatolian city of Sivas, battling his way in life with his beloved ones and young boxer friends through match-fixing mafia, corrupted sports organizers.
-Tarik Solak played “Arif”, a boxing trainer with a big heart who retired from the mafia life.
-The TV series became a phenamenon, as the actors were very natural, thanks to Tarik’s kickboxing resume and outstanding performance of Haluk Piyes who for the same reason as Tarik had trained to be a boxer in his teenage years and even became the German U19 champion before becoming an actor.
+In 2006, Tarik Solak moved to Turkey to shoot a TV-Series with Turkish cinema legend Osman Sinav who has directed legendary TV Series such as Deli Yurek and Kurtlar Vadisi.
+The new show’s name was “Pusat” (meaning “Armor” in Turkish) featuring Turkish-German actor Haluk Piyes as a young boxer from the traditional Anatolian city of Sivas, battling his way in life with his beloved ones and young boxer friends through match-fixing mafia, corrupted sports organizers.
+Tarik Solak starred as “Arif”, a boxing trainer with a big heart who retired from the mafia life.
+The TV series became a phenomenon, as the actors were very natural, thanks to Tarik’s kickboxing resume and outstanding performance of Haluk Piyes who for the same reason as Tarik had trained to be a boxer in his teenage years and even became the German U19 champion before becoming an actor.

 Tarik recently organised a Docklands kickboxing tournament with controversial Australian businessman Mick Gatto.